pvandervelde/zinger/README.md

     build.
 * Suspension - The first version of the rover will not have a suspension.
 * Power - The first version of the rover will be all electric
+* Motion control - The first version of the rover will be controlled by the user.
+No autonomous drive will be provided.

 ### Electronics

-* Sensors to detect presence of humans / animals
+* Sensors - The first version of the rover will only have sensors used to control the motors.
 * communication
-  * Status lights on the rover will indicate the current state of the rover.
+  * Status lights on the rover will indicate the current state of the rover.y
     * *Green light - solid:* Available for work.
     * *Orange light - solid:* Working on a task.
     * *Orange light - blinking:* Configuring or processing task information.
     * *Red light - blinking:* - Error state.
 Human intervention needed.
-  * Networking

-## Roadmap

-* Steering system MVPs
-  * Simple steering + drive for single unit
-  * Software to control single unit
-  * Test program to verify accuracy of system
-  * Test bench to fully test a single unit
-* Steering system MVP - 2
-  * Build 4 steering units and connect them via a simple frame
-  * Update the software to control all 4 units
-  * Update the test program to verify the accuracy of the system
-* Electrical system
-  * learn electronics
-  * Power & data
-  * Battery
-* Software
-  * ROS + Simulation